YoruYagami/vizmap/README.md

   --winrm        Filter for hosts with an open WinRM port

 Visualization:
-  --matrix-mode  Enable matrix mode visualization
+  --matrix  Enable matrix mode visualization

 Other:
   --filtered     Include filtered ports